-The following discussion should be read in conjunction with our consolidated financial statements, which present our results of operations for the years ended December 31, 2010 and 2009 as well as our financial positions at December 31, 2010 and 2009, contained elsewhere in this Annual Report on Form 10-K. Some of the information contained in this discussion and analysis or set forth elsewhere in this Annual Report on Form 10-K, including information with respect to our plans and strategy for our business and related financing, includes forward-looking statements that involve risks and uncertainties.
+The following discussion should be read in conjunction with (i) our consolidated financial statements, which present our results of operations for the years ended December 31, 2009 and 2008 as well as our financial positions at December 31, 2009 and 2008, contained elsewhere in this Annual Report on Form 10-K and (ii) our Annual Report on Form 10-K for the year ended December 31, 2008 filed on March 31, 2009, including the consolidated financial statements contained therein, and the Form 8-K/A filed on June 19, 2008 presenting the historical financial statements for the vaccines business acquired from Avecia.
+Some of the information contained in this discussion and analysis or set forth elsewhere in this Annual Report on Form 10-K, including information with respect to our plans and strategy for our business and related financing, includes forward-looking statements that involve risks and uncertainties.
 You should review the "Special Note Regarding Forward Looking Statements" and "Risk Factors" sections of this Annual Report for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.